 Description

-This Is Ragtime: The Birth of American Music will be a 90-minute television music/documentary for the PBS series, Great Performances.
-The documentary will be based on Terry Waldo’s award-winning book, This Is Ragtime and will feature live concert and on-location recreations of the original music as performed by today’s greatest interpreters of Ragtime.
+This Is Ragtime: The Birth of American Music will be a 90-120 minute television music/documentary for distribution to the PBS network.
+The documentary will derive from source material in Terry Waldo's award-winning book, This Is Ragtime, and will feature newly produced and other recorded versions of the original music as performed by the greatest interpreters of Ragtime.
 These segments will be interlaced with narration, fascinating talks with musicians and historians, photos, and rare historic film footage.

 Our program will tell the intriguing story of Ragtime from its beginnings in slave music and the “red light districts” through its various revivals during the twentieth century.
 Evolving from diverse European and African sources, it first appeared in 1897 and immediately became a “syncopated rage.”
 America went “Ragtime Mad.”
 This new music endured for twenty years as the nation’s favorite form of "pop."
 And as George & Ira Gershwin stated in their first collaboration: “The Real American Folk Song Is a Rag.”